Chivas: Mauricio Ymay 'attacks' the refereeing of Adonai Escobedo: 'It was a penalty against Marín'

 Mexico City.- Mauricio Ymay, ESPN reporterdid not hide his annoyance against the arbitration of the match, Mazatlán FC vs Chivas, because the Sacred Flock was affected by a penal that they did not score on him in the second period.

-During their 0-2 partial victory, the player, Jefferson Intriago, neglected the play and ended up throwing Ricardo Marín off balance inside Ricardo Gutiérrez's area.
+During their partial 0-2 victory in the El Encanto stadiumthe player, Jefferson Intriagohe neglected the play and ended up throwing off balance Ricardo Marin with a push from behind into the area of the goalie, Ricardo Gutierrez.

 {{title}}